NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_02_ClothSimulation/notes/A2_ClothSimulation_Notes.md

 To make things easier as I don't think their gonna try loading arbitrary Obj files when marking I will just assume its using v//vn format.

 Make sure we store a per particle array of the initial state positions so we can "reset to initial state".
 Also make sure to offset all indices by -1 to account for obj's 1 based indexing.
 Particles don't need to store an idx as their ID is their position within the particle array (thus based on the original obj unique vert pos indices).
+We still store IDs because we need them when comparing against other particles, or accessing in alternate iteration orders.

 To save another class we could just make cloth_mesh based within the cloth_state class although I'd be cleaner to separate for the OpenGL state sake, class will be based on primitive class, apart from optimized for updating cloth positions and normal attributes per frame and using indexed drawing based on the passed particles.
 (Which we then map to a internal indexed vertex array with the correct attribute layout using the calculated attributes per tick for the particles--> now indexed verts to render, using the per tri index list).
 We can also use the index list back in cloth_state to get edges.

 ____

+##### Cloth_Mesh Class

 As per the internal discussion above, we pass the cloth particles (which like my VerletClothSolver project are just defined as unique vertex positions) to this class, which then calculates the current normals (using neighbouring particles based on index information) this is then serialized into the Vertex Data array (VBO) the Indices only need to be set once to the EBO (when the cloth state is first built as we don't have changing cloth topology here).

 ____